xen-troops/moulin/docs/rouge.rst

 `rouge` shares ideas (and code) with `moulin`.
 Thus, it is very similar in configuring and invoking to `moulin`.
-It can be used as a stand-alone tool: just provide only :code:`images:` section in your YAML file.
-Or you can include this section into the same file, which is used by `moulin` to share common options or variables.
-In latter case `moulin` will generate additional :code:`image-{image_name}` rules, so you can build images with Ninja.
+It can be used as a stand-alone tool: provide only :code:`images:` section in your YAML file.
+Or you can include this section in the same file, which is used by `moulin` to share common options or variables.
+In the latter case, `moulin` will generate additional :code:`image-{image_name}` rules so that you can build images with Ninja.

 Requirements
 ------------

-To do its job `rouge` invokes number of external utilities.
-Most of them are available on every system with the following exceptions:
+To perform its function, `rouge` invokes several external utilities.
+Most of them are available on every system, with the following exceptions:

  - To work with `vfat`, install the `mtools` package.
  - To work with Android, install the `simg2img` package.